Ishankalhe911/IITBOMBAY/README.md

 ## 🚀 Overview

 Evaluating teaching quality across large education ecosystems is slow, subjective, and inconsistent.
-**Mentor-Scoring-AI** is an **AI-powered multimodal assessment system** that analyzes video lectures and automatically scores a mentor on:
+**Mentor-Scoring-AI** solves this using a **multimodal, fully automated evaluation system** that scores teaching quality directly from recorded lecture videos.

+Our AI analyzes:

 * Communication clarity
 * Engagement & gestures